Summer is Gone and Gift Giving is Upon Us

 - 1 cup white sugar

-The first rule is only make exactly this recipe.
+The first rule is to only make one recipe of jam.
 Unless you are a super experienced jam maker, never attempt to double a recipe.
 If you are making jam to give as a gift and you need more, make separate batches.
 Once you have the process set-up, it will work best this way anyhow!

 If you are using frozen berries, use their weight (see kitchen scale above) after they are thawed and drained, not before!